ansdor/atlas/README.md

 generate a texture with power-of-two sizes. this option is always less space-efficient than not using it, but there are some use cases.

 ```--no-dedup```<br>
-by default, if atlas finds two textures that are byte-for-byte equal in the source set, it will generate only one copy in the output file and point both file names to the same position. if this behavior is somehow undesirable, this option disables it.
+by default, if atlas finds two textures that are byte-for-byte identical in the source set, it will generate only one copy in the output file and point both file names to the same position. if this behavior is somehow undesirable, this option disables it.

 ```--short```<br>
 ```--area```<br>